 Open Start on Windows 10.

-Search for Notepad, right-click the result, and select Run as administrator.
+Search for Notepad, right-click the result, and select the Run as administrator option.

 Click on File.

 Select the Open option.